Receiving Tibetan Buddhist Empowerment

-However, in the Vajrayāna tradition, we don’t say that is the true empowerment.
+However, in the Vajrayāna tradition, we don’t say that is true empowerment.
 Instead, we say that the people received some blessings.
-But in Tibetan culture, many people say that they received the empowerment.
+But in Tibetan culture, many people say that they received empowerment.
 However, Rinpoche notes that he follows his own teacher’s advice.
-His teacher said that when you don’t follow the visualization explanation given at an empowerment, then what you receive is blessings.
+His teacher said that when you don’t follow the visualization explanation given during empowerment, then what you receive is blessings.
 What do blessings mean?

 Blessings are quite helpful and important, and we may feel confident that these do exist.
 When we discuss blessings, we speak of certain benefits.
 Here, Rinpoche mentions three possible types of blessings:

 - We can purify some obstacles and some bad karma